Sachi-Fernando/Sachi-Fernando.github.io/_pages/about.md

 social welfare policies, and agricultural policy.
 I collaborated with organizations including UNICEF, UNDP, the World Bank, the European Union, CIPE and the Sri Lankan Government.

-From October to December 2025, I will be a visiting the Department of Economics, University of Warwick (UK), hosted by [Prof. Andrew Oswald.](https://www.andrewoswald.com/)
+From October to December 2025, I will be visiting the Department of Economics, University of Warwick (UK), hosted by [Prof. Andrew Oswald.](https://www.andrewoswald.com/)

 ### Contact details
 I am happy to collaborate, please contact me at [sachintha.fernando@wiwi.uni-halle.de](mailto:sachintha.fernando@wiwi.uni-halle.de).